mafintosh/root/README.md

 });
 ```

-you can choose to group middleware by adding a name
+if you don't want to run a specific middleware on every request you can put it
+in a collection by providing the name of the collection to use

 ``` js
 root.use('auth', function(request, response, next) {